Regression Analysis with Excel's Analysis ToolPak

 So is there a strong correlation between revenue and employees?
 We have our R-squared of 0.82.
 So that seems to indicate that there is a strong correlation.
 I'm just going to highlight this here.
 We also have some other values that we could take a look at.

-Earlier, we talked about F, significance of F, the standard error, also the coefficient.
-When we looked at the pair T-stat, when we're comparing the coaches, we refer to the T-stat value and the P-value.
+Earlier, we talked about F, significance of F, the standard error, and also the coefficient.
+When we looked at the paired t-stat, when we're comparing the coefficients, we refer to the t-stat value and the p-value.
 And when it comes to employees' impact on revenue, that is a very low number.

-So the P-value is very low.
+So the p-value is very low.
 So there is a significant relationship between the independent variable and the dependent variable, even though it looks like it says 7.26.
-The negative 10 is actually indicating a lot of zeros to the left of that decimal.
-The T-stat value has to have a value of 0.196 or greater, and this is 10.
+The negative 10 actually indicates many zeros to the left of the decimal.
+The t-stat value has to be 1.96 or greater, and this is 10.

 So there's definitely a huge significance between employees and revenue.
-I'll highlight those two values there.
+I'll highlight these two values.
 You also have some additional information.

 We have the plots.
 Something else that you could do here, if you're trying to make comparisons between the predicted revenue and the actual revenue, these numbers actually represent the values that we have for the revenue in Y. So 1 is a standard for 238.
-So what I could do is copy this and replace it and replace observation with the revenue values.
+So what I could do is copy this and replace "Observation" with the actual revenue values.

 I'll go here.
 I'll just paste as values.
 And this is where you can see the relationship between the values.